johnjasa/practical_optimization/Content/Optimization/Basic optimization problem formulation.md

 - [x] discuss bounds vs constraints in the lecture notes at a minimum; bounds are strictly enforced and constraints are only enforced at the optimal point
 - [x] add timestamps to video
 - [x] add formulation portion to the lecture notes
+- [ ] add bullet points at 7:24 based on poorly posed problems discussion

 ## Main message